Karon O. Bowdre: Federal judicial service

 On September 4, 2001, Bowdre was nominated to the United States District Court for the Northern District of Alabama by President George W. Bush.
-She was nominated to the seat vacated by Sam Clyde Pointer Jr. Bowdre was confirmed by the Senate on November 6, 2001, and received her commission on November 8, 2001.
+She was nominated to the seat vacated by Judge Sam Clyde Pointer Jr. Bowdre was confirmed by the Senate on November 6, 2001, and received her commission on November 8, 2001.
 She served as Chief Judge of the United States District Court for the Northern District of Alabama from November 18, 2013 to December 31, 2019.
 She assumed senior status on April 25, 2020.